SeanBryan/Probability_and_Fitting_Introduction/02_roc_curve/README.md

 4) Run the code yet again with a high signal to noise ratio, say 10 (i.e. 10 dB).
 Does the resulting ROC curve make sense?
 How does it differ from the nominal and low-SNR cases?
 What threshold would you choose as the "best" compromise in this case?
 Why did you choose that value?

-5) Are you happy with the performance of this system when the signal to noise radio = 10?
+5) Are you happy with the performance of this system when the signal to noise ratio = 10?
 Why or why not?